Updated on 3/24/2022

 You Don’t Need to Stay With Him

 Protecting your mental health is more important than being with him, no matter how much it seems like he has become everything to you.
-If the relationship is bringing you more pain than happiness — despite attempts to make it healthy — leaving is the right decision.
+If the relationship is bringing you a feeling of pain over happiness — despite attempts to make it healthy — leaving is the right decision.

 Depression and Antidepressants Can Affect Sex